cjacker/opensource-toolchain-gd32vf103/README.md

 *   Nuclei official toolchain

-Nucleisys provide prebuilt toolchain, you can download it from https://nucleisys.com/download.php, up to this tutorial written, the lastest version is "nuclei_riscv_newlibc_prebuilt_linux64_2022.01.tar.bz2".
+Nucleisys provide prebuilt toolchain, you can download it from https://nucleisys.com/download.php. up to this tutorial written, the lastest version is "nuclei_riscv_newlibc_prebuilt_linux64_2022.01.tar.bz2".

-after download finished, extract it to somewhere and modify the PATH env, for example:
+After download finished, extract it to somewhere and modify the PATH env, for example:

 ```
 sudo mkdir -p /opt/nuclei-riscv-toolchain